 History of Religion and Religious Studies

 The study of religion in the past and present is usually comparative, and utilizes various interdisciplinary perspectives and methods.
 Research at MF includes, among others, the development of Christianity in late antiquity, studies of papyri and printed manuscripts, church architecture, political Buddhism and global expressions of anti-Islamism.

 Several research projects in the history of religion and religious studies are a part of MF's Centre for the Advanced Study of Religion (MF CASR)

-Related research groups and projects: PERSIAS, MOVE, INTERSECT, MYTHOPOL, Books Known Only by Title, The Lying Pen of Scribes and DEChriM
+Related research groups and projects: PERSIAS, MOVE, INTERSECT, MYTHOPOL, Books Known Only by Title, The Lying Pen of Scribes, DEChriM and EthiCodex.

 Studies: Bachelor of Religion and Society, Master of History of Religions, Master of Religion in Contemporary Society

 Systematic theology is marked by discussions of the Church's faith and tradition.
 Theology is "the study of God" or the science of Christianity as well.
 Topics of research span various perspectives on Christian ritual, how the Bible has been interpreted in different societies and eras, questions about the role of humans within creation and how people and stories from the Bible are reflected in current pop culture.